-Computers are available in the Pryor Learning Commons (PLC) 24/7 with a Jewell ID.
-Wireless internet is available throughout campus.
-For technology support, refer to the Knowledge Base found on Jewell Central Helpdesk, place a Helpdesk Ticket, or visit the E-hub in the PLC.
+The department of nursing requires iPads.
+It is recommended that students purchase either AppleCare or insurance for their iPads.
+Replacing a damaged iPad is the responsibility of the student.
+Additional computers are available in the Pryor Learning Commons (PLC) 24/7 with a William Jewell ID.
+Wireless Internet is available throughout campus.
+For technology support please refer to the Knowledge Base found on Jewell Central Helpdesk, place a Helpdesk Ticket, or visit the E-hub in the lower level of the Pryor Learning Commons.